HenrikBechmann/react-infinite-grid-scroller/README.md

   />
 </div>
 ```
 2. `dndOptions` is required for all scrollers when dnd is enabled.
 It must include an `accept` property, with an array of accepted dnd content types (strings or Symbols).
 For the root scroller it may also include a `master` property.
-It may include an optional `dropEffect` property ('move' or 'copy') to contrain the drag and drop outcome.
+It may include an optional `internalDropEffect`, `outgoingDropEffect`, `incomingDropEffect` properties ('move', 'copy' or 'any') to constrain the drag and drop outcome. `incomingDropEffect` takes precedence.
 ```
 const dndOptions = {
-  accept:['type1','type2','type3'] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers master:{enabled}, // optional, default true, for root only enabled, // optional for all participating scrollers, default true dropEffect, // optional, default undefined
+  accept:['type1','type2','type3'] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers master:{enabled}, // optional, default true, for root only enabled, // optional for all participating scrollers, default true internalDropEffect, // optional, default undefined outgoingDropEffect, // optional, default undefined incomingDropEffect, // optional, default undefined
 }
 ```
 3. Sub-scrollers must be provided with the `cacheAPI` property of their parents to support inter-list drag and drop (by sharing the cache).
 This API object is obtained from the parent scroller by having the child component (the one returned to RIGS through the `getItemPack` function) set up a `cacheAPI = {null}` property.
 This will cause the parent scroller to instantiate the property, so the child can then pass the property to its sub-scroller.

 4. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties). the `dndOptions` object must contain a `type` property with a string that matches one of the `accept` array strings of its containing scroller, and a `dragText` property with text that will be shown in the drag image for the item.
-It may optionally include a `dropEffect` property ('move' or 'copy') to contrain the drag and drop outcome for the item.

 ```
 // in host getItemPack function